gushenweiz/scCAEs/README.md

 python scCAEs.py --data_type 10X --dataset PBMC
 ```

-If you want to run other types of datasets, you should first generate two files "data.csv" (gene count matrix, where rows represent cells and columns represent genes) and "label.csv" (true label).
+If you want to run other formats of datasets, you should first generate two files "data.csv" (gene count matrix, where rows represent cells and columns represent genes) and "label.csv" (true label).
 Then you can put your dataset folder containing the above two files ("data.csv" and "label.csv") into "datasets" and run the following code:

 ```bash
 python scCAEs.py --dataset folder_name
 ```

-The fold_name represents the name of your dataset folder.
+The folder_name represents the name of your dataset folder.
 We use the Zeisel (download [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60361)) dataset as an example.
 Then you can generate the gene expression matrix file "data.csv" and the cell label file "label.csv", and put them in the folder "/datasets/Zeisel".
 Finally you can run the following code:

 ```bash
 python scCAEs.py --dataset Zeisel